onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 secrecy is fragmentation is friction is lack of synergy

-what do you think the ultimate truth to power architecture that counters "divide and conquer" through coherence means?

 a paradigmatic exodus
 talk about the plagues of the current internet